 First of all, cellulite is not a disease.
-This term rather describes the fat tissue under your skin which usually is present your in thighs and butt.
-It is mainly women who suffer from cellulite pockets in their skin.
-But why is it mostly women struggling with the so-called orange-peel skin?
-Because they have a thinner skin compared to men.
+This term describes the fat tissue under your skin which usually is present your in thighs and butt.
+Women are affected by cellulite more than men, because the distribution of fat, muscle, and connective tissue is different.
 Fat cells and collagen fibers are intertwined in a net-like structure in a man’s subcutaneous tissue.
 Those fibers are parallel in women, making the tissue less stable.
 Therefore, fat cells can emerge at the surface by passing in between the collagen fibers.
-And this is what we perceive as uneven “orange-peel skin.”
 However, men can also show signs of cellulite when suffering from a lack of androgens, the male sex hormones.

 Reasons for cellulite

-- Genetic predisposition: Unfortunately, those lumps under your skin are hereditary.
-If your mom is struggling with weak connective tissue, you’re more likely to get cellulite too…
+- Genetic predisposition: Like many things – some of which we love, some less so, those lumps under your skin are hereditary.
+If your mom is struggling with weak connective tissue, you’re more likely to develop cellulite, too.

-- Hormones: You feel like a walking orange right before your period?
-This might be due to changes in your hormone balance.
-Plus, did you know that also birth control pills can promote cellulite on thighs and butt?
+- Hormones: You feel particularly uncomfortable in your skin right before your period?
+This s might be due to changes in your hormone balance.
+Plus, did you know that also birth control pills can promote cellulite on the thighs and butt?

-- Unhealthy lifestyle: Alcohol, cigarettes or stress all have negative effects on your body.
-Unhealthy food choices foster cellulite too, as excess body fat is often deposited in affected zones like your thighs.
+- Unhealthy lifestyle: Alcohol, cigarettes, or stress all have negative effects on your body.
+Unhealthy food choices contribute to cellulite too, as excess body fat is often deposited in areas like your thighs.

-A healthy, balanced diet is not just great to shed a few pounds, but also to “peel off” that orange skin.
-Actually, it benefits your entire body.
-Bigger fat cells in your thighs and backside aren’t just annoying, but they also squeeze your blood vessels.
-As a consequence, the blood flow in your whole body is hampered, your metabolism slows down and lymph drainage is impaired.
-This, in turn, makes your skin less tight and nasty orange-peel pockets become even more visible.
+A healthy, balanced diet is not just a great way to shed a few pounds – it also gives you more energy to do what you love, which benefits your mind and body.
+Enlarged fat cells restrict your blood vessels.
+As a consequence, the blood flow in your whole body is hampered, your metabolism slows down, and lymph drainage is impaired.
+This, in turn, makes your skin less elastic and cellulite more visible.
 So, what do we do?
 Boost your metabolism!
-Say no to fast food, as well as fatty foods, alcohol and sugar.
-All those are cellulite’s best friends and foster its existence.
-Plus, they can all lead to being overweight.
+Say no to fast food, as well as fatty foods, alcohol, and sugar.

-- Low-sodium nutrition: Did you know that foods rich in salt lead to liquid retention in body tissue?
-The bloated tissue makes the orange-peel look even more visible.
+- Low-sodium nutrition: Did you know that foods rich in salt lead to fluid retention in body tissue?
+This contributes to the appearance of cellulite..

 - Foods rich in potassium: Go for foods like apricots, bananas, potatoes, ginger and artichokes.
 They have one thing in common: they contain lots of potassium.
 This important mineral helps with oxygen and nutrient transport to your cells.
 Moreover, potassium also promotes the excretion of waste products from your body while cells are repaired and renewed.
-Also nuts with a high Vitamin E content are great for your skin.
-But, keep in mind that nuts contain lots of fats, too, which promotes weight gain.
+Also nuts with a high vitamin E content are great for your skin.
+But, keep in mind that nuts contain lots of fats.
 A handful a day is enough.

 A general rule to follow:

 Avoid crash diets!
-The quick weight loss (and gain) can promote cellulite.
-Plus, you also lose muscle with crash diets, which leads to a more visible and less even tissue.
+The quick weight loss (and gain) can encourage cellulite.
+Plus, you also lose muscle with crash diets, and muscle is what firms up your body tissue.

-Now that we’ve talked about the number one ally in your fight against cellulite, it’s time to get active.
+Now that we’ve talked about how to fuel your body in a way that makes you feel amazing, it’s time to get active.
 Literally.
 If you really want to lose weight and/or tone your body, as well as get rid of cellulite, you need to get moving.
-Strengthen your butt and thigh muscles to reduce fat cells in these areas and to tighten your connective tissue.
+Strengthen your butt and thigh muscles to shrink fat cells in these areas and to tighten your connective tissue.

-Squats, lunges or a HIIT workout –they all strengthen your legs and basically the entire body.
+Squats, lunges, or a HIIT workout – all strengthen your legs and basically the entire body.
 Plus, those exercises will boost your metabolism.
-Bodyweight-Training is also very effective if you’re looking to work out several muscle groups at the same time.
-Need some workout inspiration?
-Check out Fitness Coach Lunden’s blog post about the eight best bodyweight exercises for women.
-For those aiming at burning fat, too: try tabata training, interval runs, hill workouts or skipping rope!
+Bodyweight Training is also very effective if you’re looking to work several muscle groups at the same time.
+If your priority is burning calories, try Tabata training, interval runs, hill workouts, or skipping rope!
 Or just pick one of these 4 amazing fat burning workouts.

 And here’s one last tip:

-have you ever heard of fascia training or foam rolling?
-Fascia is what keeps the muscular connective tissue together in your body.
+Have you ever heard of fascia training or foam rolling?
+Fascia is the connective tissue that stabilizes and separates muscles.
 After an intense workout or tons of squats, your muscles need time for recovery.
-Good thing you can help!
-Try foam rolling to promote your regeneration.
+Try foam rolling to support the process.